Marlow Rowing Club Accessible Boating Facility project will make access to the water easy, safe and accessible for all

 “Adaptive rowing makes me feel limitless rather than limited.” – Ella Holloway, PR3 pararower

 Marlow Rowing Club has launched an appeal to raise £200,000 to develop its slipway and water frontage into a fully accessible area.
-The area will be dedicated to users who have limited mobility but who need easy river access, from our more venerable rowing enthusiasts to the Adaptive/Para Rowers.
+The area will be dedicated to users who have limited mobility but who need easy river access, from our more senior rowing enthusiasts to the Adaptive/Para Rowers.
 As well as easier and safer water access for all users, it will provide a new covered storage facility for around 35 boats, step-free wheelchair access from car park to water’s edge as well as a safe surface for all users.

 This exciting and innovative project by Marlow Rowing Club will provide easier and safer access to the water for everybody.

 We take pride in the fact that we have a

 huge range of members who row on your local stretch of the Thames.
 Novice or experienced, young or venerable, able-bodied

 or less mobile, we encourage all to try the sport.